 The Florida Bar is the organization of all lawyers who are licensed by the Supreme Court of Florida to practice law in the state.
 Any lawyer desiring to practice law in Florida must be a member of The Florida Bar and be considered in good standing with The Florida Bar.
 To seek admission to The Florida Bar, a person must meet specific eligibility qualifications, such as earning a Juris Doctor degree from an American Bar Association-accredited law school, passing the Florida Bar Examination, passing the Multistate Professional Responsibility Examination, producing satisfactory evidence of good moral character and fitness, and filing the appropriate applications and fees.

 Members of The Florida Bar in good standing have paid annual membership dues and are not retired, resigned, delinquent, inactive, or suspended.
-Additionally, to remain an active member in good standing with The Florida Bar, all members of The Florida Bar are required to complete 33 hours of continuing legal education credits over a three-year period — five of which must be in the area of ethics, professionalism, substance abuse, mental illness awareness, or bias elimination; three hours must be in the area of technology; and one hour must include professionalism.
-As of November 1, 2020, there were 89,739 members of The Florida Bar who were eligible to practice law and are in good standing.
+Additionally, to remain an active member in good standing with The Florida Bar, all members of The Florida Bar are required to complete 30 hours of continuing legal education credits over a three-year period.
+At least 3 of the 30 credit hours must be in approved technology programs.
+At least 5 of the 30 credit hours must be in approved legal ethics, professionalism, substance abuse, or mental health and wellness programs; as part of the 5 credit hours, each member must complete, during each reporting cycle, the 2-credit hour Florida Legal Professionalism course produced by The Florida Bar and approved by the Supreme Court of Florida.
+As of February 2, 2024, there were 93,976 members of The Florida Bar who were eligible to practice law and are in good standing.